More

 Integration between SSO and MDM provides centralized user management capabilities.
 User provisioning and deprovisioning can be automated, ensuring that access to the MDM platform is granted or revoked based on employee role and association with the company.

-This simplifies the administration process, reduces manual efforts, and enhances security by promptly removing access for users that no longer work for the organization or are no longer required to access the MDM platform.
+This simplifies the administration process, reduces manual efforts, and enhances security by promptly removing access for users who no longer work for the organization or are no longer required to access the MDM platform.

 Cost and Time Savings